AnneliKlamas/test-converter/backend/README.md

 Coursera doesn't support default feedback for multi nor single choice questions.

-When multiple choice question then every correct answer gives 100/nrOfCorrectAnswers and every incorrect answer gives -100/nrOfCorrectAnswers
+When multiple choice question then in MOODLE every correct answer gives 100/nrOfCorrectAnswers and every incorrect answer gives
+-100/nrOfCorrectAnswers.
+In coursera it is as "no partial credit".